-Whatever bank you chose in France, you may certainly need to wire money from and to your home country or previous countries of residence, as it is my case.
-There is a very simple way to avoid expensive international transfer fees that no bank currently offer.
+Whatever bank you choose in France, you may certainly need to wire money from and to your home country or previous countries of residence, as it is my case.
+There is a very simple way to avoid expensive international transfer fees that no bank currently offers.

-I’ve been using Transwferwise, an international payment service that offers great Fxrate and transfer fees about 10 times cheaper than most banks and also cheaper than other transfer services on the market!
+I’ve been using Wise (previously called Transferwise), an international payment service that offers great Fx rates and transfer fees about 10 times cheaper than most banks and also cheaper than other transfer services on the market!
 Don’t look further; this is the cheapest and fairest option!

-I’ve used it for transfers from France to the UK, for the UK to France, or from France to Brazil and I’ve always been happy.
+I’ve used it for transfers from France to the UK, from the UK to France, or from France to Brazil and I’ve always been happy.
 It is fast, easy, cheap and efficient.

-If you need a free trial to be convinced, use this link and tell me about it.
+If you need a free trial to be convinced, click on the image just below and tell me about it.
 I’m convinced you’ll like it.

 Can the banks reject my account opening requests?